Tanmay152005/smart-productivity-manager/README.md

-# Smart Productivity Manager [Ongoing]
+# Smart Productivity Manager [Ongoing].
-Frontend/Backend structure organized.
-Project ready for React conversion & backend integration.
+The authentication and UI part in this project is done and currently working on the CRUD operations of this tasks